-The Department of Humanities and Social Sciences in the Professions includes disciplines and modes of inquiry that provide strong intellectual and cultural foundations for the study of the professions in modern life.
+The Department of Applied Statistics, Social Science, and Humanities includes disciplines and modes of inquiry that provide strong intellectual and cultural foundations for the study of the professions in modern life.
 Our dual academic purpose is to provide disciplinary and research course work for students in other parts of the school, while also preparing students within our own department for positions leading to research and teaching in colleges and universities, in government, and in other service organizations, both nationally and internationally.

 The following identifies our programs, grouped according to three broad areas.